charleskoffler/clprolf/docs/getting_started/simol_simple_doc_github_website_class_roles.md

 }
 ```

 Remember that an equivalent framework exists in C# and PHP 8.
 The PHP 8 version doesn't currently support the parallelism aids.

+### "abstraction", "comp_as_worker", and "model" keywords

+"simu_real_world_obj" can be replaced by "abstraction" keyword (or @Abstraction in the framework), if wanted.
+"Abstraction" could be preferred by some people.
+Here we mean that the class, with its methods and attributes, is an abstraction.

+"simu_comp_as_worker" can be called "comp_as_worker"(or @Comp_as_worker in the framework), to remain coherent.
+"model_real_world_obj" can be replaced by "model" as well.
+The "nature" keyword is still functional on such classes, as well as the roles annotation of the simu_real_world_objs(like @Expert_component).